 This course satisfies the General Education Criteria for:

 Experimental course on a special topic in the College of Agricultural, Consumer and Environmental Sciences.
-Topic may not be repeated except in accordance with the Code.
-Approved for letter and S/U grading.
-May be repeated.
-No more than 12 hours may be counted toward graduation.
+Approved for Letter and S/U grading.
+May be repeated as topics vary.

 Introduction to College of ACES and campus resources for students new to the College of ACES.
 Required of all off campus transfer students and optional for Inter College Transfer students.
 First eight weeks course.
 Approved for S/U grading only.

 Individual research, special problems, thesis, development and/or design work under the supervision of an appropriate member of the faculty.
-May be repeated to a maximum of 12 hours.
+May be repeated.
+Independent Study courses are limited to 12 hours total applying to a degree in ACES.
 Students may register in more than one section per term.
 Prerequisite: GPA of 3.0 or above at the time the activity is arranged, and consent of instructor.

 International experience in agricultural, consumer and environmental sciences related areas involving foreign travel and study without enrollment in another institution.
 Experience must be planned and approved in advance through consultation with a College of Agricultural, Consumer and Environmental Sciences faculty member.
 Additional fees may apply.
 See Class Schedule.
-Approved for both letter and S/U grading.
-May be repeated to a maximum of 9 hours.
+Approved for Letter and S/U grading.
+May be repeated to a maximum of 9 hours in separate semesters.
 Not open to students on probation.
 Prerequisite: Written consent of ACES Study Abroad Office.

 Provides campus credit in the College of Agricultural, Consumer and Environmental Sciences for study at accredited foreign institutions.
 Final determination of credit granted is made upon the student's successful completion of work.
-Approved for both letter and S/U grading.
+Approved for Letter and S/U grading.
 May be repeated to a maximum of 36 hours within one calendar year.
-0 to 8 undergraduate hours for Summer session only.
+0 to 8 undergraduate hours in Summer session.
 Prerequisite: Consent of major department, college, and Study Abroad Office.

 Designed to promote exposure to, and subsequent critical reflection about a variety of topics relevant to ACES James Scholars.
 Feature presentations by faculty members on topics of current interest in the agricultural, consumer and environmental sciences.
 Students engage in the topics by responding to faculty members' presentations through classroom activities, lab tours, stimulating debates, and lively discussions.
 The writing of a seminar paper rounds out the course.
 Prerequisite: James Scholars enrolled in the College of ACES with preference given to those with junior or senior standing.

 Platform for experimental courses on special interdisciplinary topics within the agricultural, consumer and environmental sciences.
 Designed to provide upper-level undergraduates and graduate students with access to subject offerings of new and developing areas of knowledge across the ACES curricula.
-1 to 4 undergraduate hours.
-1 to 4 graduate hours.
-Approved for both letter and S/U grading.
+0 to 4 undergraduate hours.
+0 to 4 graduate hours.
+Approved for Letter and S/U grading.
 May be repeated to a maximum of 8 hours in the same term and 12 hours in separate terms if topics vary.
+Independent Study courses are limited to 12 hours total applying to a degree in ACES.